cognitedata/cognite-sdk-js/packages/beta/README.md

 See the reference doc of `CogniteClient` [here](https://cognitedata.github.io/cognite-sdk-js/beta/classes/cogniteclientbeta.html).

-The beta API is mostly a superset of stable.
+The beta API is a superset of stable.
 See the [stable readme](https://github.com/cognitedata/cognite-sdk-js/blob/master/packages/stable/README.md).